What Happens If You Don’t Peel Peaches for Cobbler? How It Affects Flavor and Texture

 Comparison with Peeled Peaches

 Peeled peaches lose a portion of their nutritional value during preparation.
-While the difference may be small in the context of a dessert, keeping the skins offers an easy way to enhance the dish’s health benefits without compromising flavor.
+While the difference may be slight in the context of a dessert, keeping the skins offers an easy way to enhance the dish’s health benefits without compromising flavor.

 Common Concerns About Not Peeling Peaches